What is Megaesophagus?

 External obstruction of the esophagus could cause a similar syndrome by creating a blockage.
 A mass in the chest could pinch the esophagus closed.
 Depending on the situation, the obstruction could be relieved greatly, improving the regurgitation potential.

-A condition once rare in the U.S. is also worth mentioning and that is dysautonomia.
-Dysautonomia patients have a 60% incidence of megaesphagus and usually affects dogs living in rural areas.
+A condition once rare in the U.S. is also worth mentioning, and that is dysautonomia.
+Dysautonomia patients have a 60% incidence of megaesophagus and usually affects dogs living in rural areas.
 The syndrome involves a total disruption of the entire autonomic nervous system leading to difficulty urinating, dilated pupils, flaccid colon (megacolon), flaccid anal tone, poor tear production and, of course, megaesophagus.
-Successful treatment is unlikely so it is helpful to recognize this constellation of signs from the beginning so that euthanasia can be considered.
-Testing for Dysautonomia involves stimulating the autonomic nervous system with drugs and checking for response (increased heart rate in response to atropine injection, pupil constriction in response to pilocarpine eye drops etc.) or lack thereof.
+Successful treatment is unlikely, so it is helpful to recognize this constellation of signs from the beginning so that euthanasia can be considered.
+Testing for Dysautonomia involves stimulating the autonomic nervous system with drugs and checking for response (increased heart rate in response to atropine injection, pupil constriction in response to pilocarpine eye drops, etc.) or lack thereof.

 The Diagnostic Plan

 After megaesophagus has been confirmed and the patient has been assessed for aspiration, diagnostics continue as a search for a treatable underlying cause begins and a search for the medical problems listed above begins.
-Despite all the diagnostic tests, the majority of megaesophagus cases are idiopathic, which means that no underlying cause can be found.
-The patient with idiopathic megaesophagus is usually age 5 to 12 years in age and a large breed dog.
-If there is no defined underlying cause, general management of the megaesophagus is implemented as described below.
+Despite all the diagnostic tests, however, the majority of megaesophagus cases are “idiopathic,” which means that no underlying cause can be found.
+If there is no defined underlying cause for a particular patient, general management of the megaesophagus is implemented as described below.

 Regurgitation is not only messy, it leads to aspiration pneumonia, which is serious.